19 Years of Excellence 99% Hiring Rate

 Understanding UX Design

-Before delving deep into the UX design process, first we should understand what UX design is.
+Before talking about the UX design process, first we should understand what UX design is.

 To understand UX design better, consider a simple mobile phone feature: making a call.
 No matter what age you are or how tech-savvy you are, making a call on a mobile phone is straightforward.
 You open the dialer, input a number, press the call button, and to end the call, you simply press another button.
 Putting the call on speaker or mute is also easy to figure out.
 This seamless experience, which makes such features accessible to everyone, is the essence of good UX design.

-When a product is easy to figure out and use, it provides a delightful experience.
-This applies to anything you make, like apps, websites, or things you can touch.
-When using any application, ask yourself if you’ve had a frustrating or a delightful experience.
-If it’s delightful, then it’s a good UX.
+When a product is easy to use, it provides a delightful experience.
+This applies to anything you design, like apps, websites, or things you can touch.

 Step 1: Understanding Your Target Audience